-Undergraduates

-Full-time = 6 years (180 units attempted)
+Undergraduates Full-time = 6 years (180μ)

-Part-time = 12 years (180 units attempted)
+Full-time = 6 years (180 units attempted) Part-time = 12 years (180 units attempted)

 Academic Requirements

 Students are subject to the academic regulations as governed by Title V of the California Administrative Code, as outlined in the University Catalog.
 To be eligible for financial aid, a student must be in good standing with the University.
 Students must be eligible to enroll or continue enrollment as a matriculated student.